 The campsite will open at 2.30pm on the Thursday.

-BRING YOUR RECEIPT TO THE GATE!
+BRING YOUR RECEIPT TO THE FESTIVAL OFFICE TO COLLECT YOUR WRISTBANDS!
 Weekend tickets are on sale in January.
-Student tickets are at a concessionary price and can be obtained by ordering the tickets and collecting them on the day, showing a valid NUS card and receipt for the purchase.
+Please bring proof of any concessionary tickets i.e. a valid NUS card).
 Children 10 years and under are FREE.
-Day and part day tickets are available and can be reserved in advance.
-Full details of the ticket pricing structure are shown on the ticket order form on this site and on our printed literature.
-Wristbands are collected from the gate upon arrival with purchase receipt.
+Day and evening tickets are available and can be reserved in advance.
+Full details of the ticket pricing structure are shown on the Tickets page on this site.

 There is a large car park with plenty of space available for the whole weekend.
 Although we do patrol the car park throughout the festival for security reasons, owners do park at their own risks.